 While learning specific literacy skills enables learners to become effective readers, research shows that motivation and engagement are likely to influence a learner's literacy development.
-For example, when a learner is motivated to read, they are more likely to persevere on difficult reading tasks.32
+For example, when they are motivated to read, learners are more likely to persevere on difficult reading tasks.

-Recommendation: Increase student motivation and engagement in literacy learning
+Recommendation: Increase student motivation and engagement in literacy learning.